ltelab/disdrodb/docs/source/readers.rst

    reader_preparation

-If you want interactive notebook, you need to run jupyter notebook in your local machine.
+If you want to run an interactive notebook, you need to run jupyter notebook in your local machine.
 Proceed as follow :

 1. Make sure you have the latest version of the code in your local folder.
 See the git clone command in the `Installation for developers <https://disdrodb.readthedocs.io/en/latest/install.html#installation-for-developers>`_ section.